MicrosoftDocs/azure-docs/articles/virtual-desktop/windows-10-multisession-faq.md

 ## How do I customize the Windows 10 Enterprise multi-session image for my organization?

-You can start a virtual machine (VM) in Azure with Windows 10 Windows 10 Enterprise multi-session and customize it by installing LOB applications, sysprep/generalize, and then create an image using the Azure portal.
+You can start a VM in Azure with Windows 10 Windows 10 Enterprise multi-session and customize it by installing LOB applications, sysprep/generalize, and then create an image using the Azure portal.

 To get started, create a VM in Azure with Windows 10 Enterprise multi-session.
 Instead of starting the VM in Azure, you can download the VHD directly.
 After that, you'll be able to use the VHD you downloaded to create a new Generation 1 VM on a Windows 10 PC with Hyper-V enabled.